Monthly Archives: March 2009

 To the Bath!

-How often should you bathe your baby?
-Some parents bathe their baby once a day, others once a week.
-My opinion?
-Keep them debris-free and smelling good.
+• Keep them debris-free and smelling good.
 When they stink, bathe them.
-When you can see the grunge, bathe … Continue reading
+When you can see the grunge, bathe them.
+They may only need a full bath once a week.

 Filed under Newborns and Infants